maaaaz/ikat-on-kali-v2/README.md

 6. Start ikat: `$ ikat`

 7. Select the desired interface and port.
-Selecting something different that `127.0.0.1` for the interface and `8080` **lead to a re-generation of the browser exploits**, and make use of the ruby `msfcli` script created earlier.
+Selecting something different than `127.0.0.1` for the interface and `8080` **lead to a re-generation of the browser exploits**, and make use of the ruby `msfcli` script created earlier.
  Note that **re-generating the exploits may take some time (~5 minutes)**.
  You know everything went alright **if the starting trace looks like the one in the attached [`start_trace.txt`](https://github.com/maaaaz/ikat-on-kali-v2/blob/master/start_trace.txt) file**